Personal Development KS3

 Personal Development lessons in years 10 and 11 have been designed to encourage students to discuss and debate a wide range of topical issues that directly affect their day to day lives.
-Topics are challenging and relevant and include themes from Religious Education (e.g. Medical Ethics), Citizenship (e.g. Different Political Systems) and Personal Social Health Education (e.g. Relationships and Sex Education).
+Topics are challenging and relevant and include themes from Religious Education (e.g. Medical Ethics), Citizenship (e.g. Different Political Systems), Personal Social Health Education (e.g. Relationships and Sex Education) and Careers (e.g. Post 16 Pathways).

 Students develop the knowledge, skills, values and competencies to keep themselves safe and healthy, and prepared for a fulfilling life.
 Students explore how they develop both personally and socially, whilst tackling many of the Spiritual, Moral, Social and Cultural (SMSC) issues that are part of growing up.
 Key skills and attributes are developed such as resilience, self-esteem, risk management, collaboration and critical thinking.